Data sovereignty

 Note: If these Terms, Policies, or Agreements are available in multiple languages, and any discrepancies exist between translations, the English version shall prevail.

-BabySea acts as an execution layer and does not retain control over the internal processing performed by inference providers.
-Customers should review the respective provider's data processing terms where applicable.
+BabySea does not retain control over the internal processing performed by third-party inference providers.
+Customers should review the respective provider's data processing terms where their compliance obligations require provider-level review.

 1. Data regions

 When you create a BabySea account, you select a data region.
-Your account data, generation records, API logs, webhook logs, credit ledger, and consent records are stored in the database and storage infrastructure assigned to that region.
+Your account data, generation records, API logs, webhook logs, credit ledger, consent records, API key metadata, and stored output files are stored in the database and storage infrastructure for that selected region.

 RegionData LocationDashboardAPI